nafisALshams/Practice-C/README.md

 # Practice-C
-Practices from the following books are included in no particular order.
+Practices from the following books are included.

-*C Programming: A Modern Approach, 2nd Edition by K.N King
+1. C Programming: A Modern Approach, 2nd Edition by K.N King